goswinr/Rhino.Scripting/README.md

 ## Build from source
-To build this library from source you need the .NET SDK 7 or higher installed\
+To build this library from source you need the .NET SDK 7 or higher installed<br>
 Then just run in the root folder:
 ```bash
 dotnet build ForPublishing.fsproj
 ```

-This will first combine all `Scripting_*.fs` files into one file and compile it.\
+This will first combine all `Scripting_*.fs` files into one file and compile it.<br>
 This is neede because F# type extension are not visible from C# editor tooling.

 ## Edit the source
-While having all 900 methods on one class in one file is needed for publishing via `ForPublishing.fsproj` \
+While having all 900 methods on one class in one file is needed for publishing via `ForPublishing.fsproj` <br>
-it is not ideal for editing.\
+it is not ideal for editing.<br>
-The source is split into several files imitating the structure of the original Python implementation.\
+The source is split into several files imitating the structure of the original Python implementation.<br>
-Open the project `ForEditing.fsproj` to edit the source.\
+Open the project `ForEditing.fsproj` to edit the source.<br>

 ## Changelog